 Lori Smith, Member at Large

 Lori Smith leads the team of professionals responsible for RBC’s community marketing, internal and external communications and corporate citizenship across the Atlantic Provinces.
 A strong believer in community, Lori has given her time and expertise to a number of local charities and causes, including Canadian Red Cross, Ski NS, and Big Brothers Big Sisters of Halifax.
 She currently sits on the boards of LakeCity Works and Children’s Wish.

 Jean Llewellyn, Member at Large

-Jean, teacher/administrator, retired from the school system in 2003.
-She worked as a consultant for Curriculum Services Canada and as a supervisor for Halifax Regional School Board following her retirement.
-Jean grew up in Dartmouth therefore it's not surprising she was a supporter of the Dartmouth Heritage Museum and chaired that board for many years, in addition to serving as a director.
-Jean joined the LakeCity Works Board in 2015 hoping her committee experiences and background can be an asset to the organization.
+Jean, a former teacher and administrator, retired from the school system in 2003.
+Following her retirement, she worked as a consultant for Curriculum Services Canada and as a supervisor for Halifax Regional School Board.
+Having grown up in Dartmouth, it is not surprising that Jean was a supporter of the Dartmouth Heritage Museum and chaired that board for many years, in addition to serving as a director.
+Jean joined the LakeCity Works Board in 2015, hoping her committee experiences and background can be an asset to the organization.